deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/realtime-chat-in-browser/readme.md

 navLabel: Realtime Chat in Browser
 ---

 Let's build a realtime chat App in browser.
-We'll be implementing quite a few features and showing you just how easy it is to do this with deepstreamHub.
+We'll be implementing quite a few features and showing you just how easy it is to do this with deepstream.
 Upon completion you will be able to:

 - view a list of users and whether they are online or offline